-First, set the expectation: they need to record there assignments somewhere.
+First, set the expectation: they need to record their assignments somewhere.
 Then (and this is the key) allow them to choose how they’d like to do that.
-Whether it’s a good old fashioned pencil and paper in a planner or agenda book, or by using an app on their phone, when kids get to choose the method, they’re much more likely to follow through.
+Whether it’s a good old-fashioned pencil and paper in a planner or agenda book, or by using an app on their phone, when kids get to choose the method, they’re much more likely to follow through.

-Now keep in mind, writing down assignments is an important first step, but it’ll only take you so far without learning how to get organized and prioritize.
-Organization starts when your child walks through the front door after school get home, and should be an integral part of the evening routine each school night before they go to bed.
+Now keep in mind that writing down assignments is an important first step, but it’ll only take you so far without learning how to get organized and prioritize.
+Organization starts when your child walks through the front door after school, and should be an integral part of the evening routine each school night before they go to bed.
 Here are some easy organization tips you can implement in addition to recording assignments.

 Question 5: My son struggles with tackling long-term assignments, so he procrastinates.
 How can I help him start his projects early?